-Once you have returned your marked ballot, your local board of elections conducts a canvass within 10 days / the election and transmits those results to the State Board of Elections which is required to complete the statewide canvass of votes by the third Tuesday following the election.
+Once you have returned your marked ballot, your local board of elections conducts a canvass within 10 days / the election.
+It transmits those results to the State Board of Elections, which is required to complete the statewide canvass of votes by the third Tuesday following the election.

 Moral of the story for me?
 We live in divided times.
 After the 2000 election, I am at peace with the prospect that I may not know the outcome of any given election on election night.
 I am confident that North Carolina has a safe and secure vote-by-mail system.
-An interesting thing about North Carolina is that the absentee ballots are scanned into the tabulator when they are returned to the local boards of election, but not counted until election day.
-That is, the boards of election do the hard work prior to election day so that the only thing left to do is for the tabulator to do the math.
+An interesting thing about North Carolina is that the absentee ballots are scanned into the tabulator when they are returned to the local election boards, but not counted until election day.
+The boards of election do the hard work before election day so that the only thing left for the tabulator is to do the math.
 Pretty easy and quick at that point such that the unofficial results can be known almost immediately upon the polls closing in North Carolina.